maximekuhn/diskgo/README.md

   - [ ] replicas
 - [ ] docs
 - [ ] optimisations (allocations, buffers, ...)
-- [ ] provide more errors from server to clients when an operation fails
+- [x] provide more errors from server to clients when an operation fails
 - [ ] handle big files (not fitting in RAM)
 - [ ] protocol version
 - [ ] handle server restart (retrieve root dir's current size, ...)
+- [ ] handle client restart (retrieve where files are, ...)

 Future ideas:
 - [ ] native desktop app for macOS (using SwiftUI and GRPC to interact with Golang)